Vyral/jason-daniels/_drafts/what-you-need-to-know-about-colorado-real-estate-right-now.md

 {% include youtube.html %}

+<center><em>Our market is ripe for buyers and sellers; here are corroborating facts.</em></center>

-Now that we’ve reached the end of our stay-at-home orders here in Colorado, many people are wondering what the current condition of real estate is.
+<br>Now that we’ve reached the end of our stay-at-home orders here in Colorado, many people are wondering what the current condition of real estate is.

 Pent-up buyer demand is primed to explode; even with virtual tours during quarantine, we were seeing multiple-offer scenarios left and right.
 Six months’ worth or more of inventory is considered a buyer’s market, while anything under six months is a seller’s market—**we’re still firmly in a seller’s market**.
 For homes priced at $500,000 or below, we only have roughly 2.5 months’ worth of inventory.